Cap0n3/syncMyFolder/README.md

 ### Exclusion list

-'myExclusions.txt' file (can be named differently) will contain files or folders that should be excluded from sync.
-It work with source or target folder.
+`myExclusions.txt` file (can be named differently) will contain files or folders that should be excluded from sync.
+It works for source or target folder.

 Each entry should have this syntax :